timsueberkrueb/switch/README.md

 ## Credits
 * Thanks to [Stuart Langridge](https://twitter.com/sil) for testing, design input and QA.
-* Thanks to [Sam Hewitt](http://samuelhewitt.com/) for creating the [Ubuntu Icon Resource Kit](https://github.com/snwh/ubuntu-icon-resource-kit) which was used to create the application icon
+* Thanks to [Sam Hewitt](http://samuelhewitt.com/) for creating the [Ubuntu Icon Resource Kit](https://github.com/snwh/ubuntu-icon-resource-kit) which was used to create the application icon.
+* Thanks to all translators [on Transifex](https://www.transifex.com/tim-sueberkrueb/switch/).

 ## Translations
 Please help translating Switch [on Transifex](https://www.transifex.com/tim-sueberkrueb/switch/).